gavinsf/robot-arm-minigame/README.md

 Landscape :
 Use of splines / Path3D / custom fonts :
 Particle systems
-A building made of a set of MeshInstance3D, with brick textures :
-Physics simulation to calculate a simple ball / box movement with gravity : Gavin
+A building made of a set of MeshInstance3D, with brick textures :   Harjot Physics simulation to calculate a simple ball / box movement with gravity : Gavin